-Whether you are a high school student or a proficient mathematician, you will surely find this hyperbolic functions calculator useful.
-It is a tool that computes the values of six basic hyperbolic functions – sinh, cosh, tanh, coth, sech and csch – all in a blink of an eye.
+Whether a high school student or a proficient mathematician, this hyperbolic functions calculator will surely be useful.
+It is a tool that computes the values of six basic hyperbolic functions – sinh, cosh, tanh, coth, sech, and csch – all in a blink of an eye.
 You can also use it to calculate the inverse hyperbolic functions.

 What are hyperbolic functions?

-Hyperbolic functions are analogical to trigonometric functions that you probably know already, such as sine or cosine.
 What's the difference, then?
-If you plot points with coordinates (cos x, sin x) in a Cartesian coordinate system, they will form a circle.
-But if you plot points with coordinates (cosh x, sinh x), they will form a hyperbola.
+If you plot points with coordinates (, ) in a Cartesian coordinate system, they will form a circle.
+But if you plot points with coordinates (, ), they will create a hyperbola (as shown below).

-All of these functions can be defined in terms of exponential functions.
-If you're not sure what these are, head to our exponent calculator for more detailed explanation.
+We can define all of these functions in terms of exponential functions.
+If you're unsure what these are, head over to our exponent calculator for a more detailed explanation.

-The formula for calculating cosh(x) - the hyperbolic cosine – is quite similar:
+The formula for calculating – the hyperbolic cosine – is quite similar:

 You can calculate , , and (hyperbolic tangent, cotangent, secant and cosecant) analogically as in trigonometry:

 Inverse hyperbolic functions

-Our hyperbolic functions calculator is also able to find the values of inverse hyperbolic functions.
-All you have to do is input the value of one of the functions (for example, sinh(x) or tanh(x)), and this tool will automatically return the value of x.
+Our hyperbolic functions calculator can also find the values of inverse hyperbolic functions.
+All you have to do is input the value of one of the functions (for example, or ), and this tool will automatically return the value of .